Oregon wildfire displaces 2,000 residents as blazes flare across U.S. West | Science-Environment

 Oregon wildfire displaces 2,000 residents as blazes flare across U.S. West

 More than 1,700 firefighters and a dozen helicopters were assigned to the blaze, as the demand for personnel and equipment across the Pacific Northwest reached levels that have begun to strain available resources, said Jim Gersbach, a spokesman for the Oregon Department of Forestry.
-"I wouldn't say it's unprecedented, but it's not common for us to reach this level of demand on firefighting resources this early" in the season, he said.
+"It's uncommon for us to reach this level of demand on firefighting resources this early" in the season, he said.

+Firefighter Garrett Souza, a resident of the nearby town of Chiloquin, said Wednesday he and his team spent 39 hours straight on the "initial attack" of the fire last week.
+"It's the cumulative fatigue that really, I think, wears a person out over time," he told Reuters, as he took a break from hacking at hotspots in the burn area.

 The Dixie fire has charred about 2,250 acres (910 hectares) in its first 24 hours as some 500 personnel battled the blaze, which was spreading across a steep, rocky tree-filled terrain about 85 miles (140 km) north of Sacramento.
 Erik Wegner of the U.S. Forest Service said dense stands of dead and dying trees created highly combustible conditions for the blaze.
 "It took off really fast," he told Reuters.